Code-Institute-Submissions/Daffie95-wikipies-MS3_MayResub/README.md

 ## 7. Testing.
-Accepted state would be if user is redirected to the correct link or if a message is displayed if credentials are not met.
+The accepted state would be if the user is redirected to the correct link or if a message is displayed if credentials are not met.
 If measures are met answer will be "works".

 | links | registrating | login | upload recipe | profile | log out | search | edit recipe | delete |  |
 |-|-|-|-|-|-|-|-|-|-|